 Frequently Asked Questions

 Any adult over the age of 18 can get a vaccine if they belong to the group the state and local health officials authorize for vaccination.
-Due to supply and directives; At this time we are offering the vaccine to patients that are 65 years of age or older.

 An appointment is required for a COVID-19 vaccine.
 Please check the vaccine location page for appointment availability.
 For all other urgent care services (i.e., injuries, x-rays, physical exams, etc.) patients can reserve their time or walk-in at their convenience.